 exam is a standardised, centrally created and centrally evaluated exam made up of four sections.
 Your language skills are assessed separately in the areas of reading, listening, writing and speaking and once your results have been calculated, you are awarded one of the three TestDaF levels (TDN) of 3, 4 or 5.

 - You will be asked to read some short texts about everyday university life, such as a section from a university prospectus, an overview of forthcoming events, or a brochure, and decide which text relates to which task.

 - You will be required to read a journalistic text (approx. 450–550 words) on a scientific or socio-political topic and answer multiple choice questions on this text.

-- You will be asked to interpret a text written using academic language (approx. 550–650 words) from a specialized or university publication and decide whether various statements are true or false or whether the text does not give any information on these statements.
+- You will be asked to tackle a text written using academic language (approx. 550–650 words) from a specialist or university publication and decide whether various statements are true or false or whether the text does not give any information on these statements.

 Duration: 60 minutes

-- You will be asked to listen to a short dialogue about everyday university life, e.g. a conversation between two students, and simultaneously take notes on the questions asked.
+- You will be asked to listen to a short dialogue about everyday university life, e.g. a conversation between two students, and simultaneously make notes on the questions asked.

 - You will be required to follow an interview or a discussion on a course-related or general academic topic and simultaneously decide whether statements about the audio recording are true or false.